agi-brain/xuance/docs/source/documents/api/policies/deterministic.rst

   xuance.torch.policies.deterministic.QRDQNhead.forward(x)

   The forward method takes an input tensor x and passes it through the model.
-  The output is reshaped to have dimensions -1, action_dim, atom_num, representing the quantiles for each action..
+  The output is reshaped to have dimensions -1, action_dim, atom_num, representing the quantiles for each action.

   :param x: The input tensor.
   :type x: torch.Tensor